m-gundinger/think-tank-dashboard-frontend/Prompt2.md

-Solve the following issue, and return the full, copy-paste ready files that need change.
+Solve the following issues, and return the full, copy-paste ready files that need change.
 Dont answer in Canvas.